 Remarks This method updates the firmware of a device with the version of the firmware contained or defined in the file specified by the firmwareFileName parameter regardless of whether that firmware’s version is newer than, older than, or the same as the version of the firmware already in the device.
-If the firmwareFileName parameter specifies a file list, all of the component firmware files should reside in the same directory as the firmware list file.
+If the firmwareFileName parameter specifies a file list, all the component firmware files should reside in the same directory as the firmware list file.
 This will allow for distribution of the updated firmware without requiring a modification to the firmware list file.

 When this method is invoked, the Service should check that the specified firmware file exists and that its contents are valid for this device.
-If so, this method should return immediately and the remainder of the update firmware process should continue asynchronously.
+If so, this method should return immediately, and the remainder of the update firmware process should continue asynchronously.

 The Service should notify the application of the status of the update firmware process by firing StatusUpdateEvents with values of SUE_UF_PROGRESS + an integer between 1 and 100 indicating the completion percentage of the update firmware process.
 For application convenience, the StatusUpdateEvent value SUE_UF_COMPLETE is defined to be the same value as SUE_UF_PROGRESS + 100.